 NVH - Vehicle noise, vibration and harshness

-The combined noise, vibration, and harshness - NVH - is immediately apparent when car drivers assess the ‘feel’ of a vehicle.
-In this article, we take an in-depth look at what NVH means for automotive manufacturers and customers, and how to optimize vehicle noise and vibration.
+The combined noise, vibration, and harshness - NVH - are immediately apparent when car drivers assess the ‘feel’ of a vehicle.
+In this article, we examine what NVH means to automotive manufacturers and customers, and how NVH simulation enables test engineers to optimize vehicle noise, vibration, and harshness.

 A car that rattles or a motorbike that vibrates are tiring and annoying to use.
 For customers taking a test drive, the combined noise, vibration and harshness (NVH) is immediately apparent when they assess the ‘feel’ of the car NVH characteristics are high among the factors we use to judge the vehicle’s quality.

 On longer journeys, the comfort of good NVH is one of the strongest brand differentiators.
 So good NVH performance is a necessity for luxury vehicles; while for others, any edges they can gain over competitors will pay back handsomely in brand equity and loyalty.